aws-samples/amazon-sagemaker-reusable-components/README.md

         Value: 'true'
 ```

-Refer to [Amazon SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-custom.html) for more details.
+Refer to [Amazon SageMaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-custom.html) for more details on custom project templates.

-This solution contains a [working example](cfn-templates/sm-project-sc-portfolio.yaml) of a Service Catalog portfolio containing one product.
+This solution contains a [working example](cfn-templates/sm-project-sc-portfolio.yaml) of a Service Catalog portfolio which contains a single product.

 ### Project CloudFormation template
 A product is a CloudFormation template.
 Product's template contains all resources, permissions, and artifacts, which are needed to deliver the product's functionality.